 Calcium is the most common mineral in the body.
 It supports skeletal integrity and dental health, as well as nerve conduction, heartbeat regulation, muscle contractions, and weight maintenance.
 Eating calcium-rich foods can help maintain overall health -- and it is especially important for older, post-menopausal women, to prevent osteoporosis.
 To properly absorb and use calcium, the body also needs sufficient amounts of other essential nutrients, specifically vitamins D and K. Because most calcium-rich foods also contain these additional nutrients, getting calcium from natural sources, as opposed to supplements, is ideal.

-Milk - from all animal sources, not just cows - is one of the richest sources of calcium.
-It also contains other useful nutrients like Vitamins A, B12, D, and K. There are also several different trace elements that help balance the electrolytes in your body and keep the communication between the brain and the rest of the boy open.
-Vitamin A is important for bone growth and maintaining a healthy immune system, helping your body fight bacteria and viruses.
-Vitamin B12 is a vitamin that keeps your nerves and red blood cells healthy.
-Biotin or vitamin B7 benefits include strengthening your hair and nails, lowering your cholesterol.
+Milk is one of the richest sources of calcium and also contains vitamins A, B12, and K and several trace elements that help balance electrolytes.
+Vitamin A aids bone growth and healthy immune function needed to help fight bacteria and viruses.
+Vitamin B12 keeps the nerves and red blood cells healthy, and biotin or vitamin B7 strengthens hair and nails and lowers cholesterol.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.